-- You need to understand the patient.
-It is not enough to simply write down a list of all symptoms of your patient, and then repertorize.
-You need to understand what symptoms he has and what relation - understand what symptoms he has and what relationships exist between the symptoms.
+You need to understand the patient.
+It is not enough to simply write down a list of all symptoms of your patient, and then repertorise.
+You need to understand what symptoms he has and what relationships exist between the symptoms.
 It is important to understand your case as a whole.
-This is needed to get order in your case. - To analyze your case, and to select what symptoms to use various different methods and theories exist.
-How useful some are (e.g. Hahnemann's guidelines, Kent's instructions, André Saine's method or
+This is needed to get order in your case.